-Since 1972 CSWEP has undertaken the collection of data on the gender composition of faculty and students in both Ph.D. granting and non-Ph.D. granting U.S. economics departments.
-This 40+ years of data is unique in the social sciences and beyond and is presented in the CSWEP Annual Report.
+Since 1972 CSWEP has undertaken the collection of data on the gender composition of faculty and students in Ph.D. granting and non-Ph.D. granting U.S. economics departments.
+This longitudinal data is unique in the social sciences and beyond and is presented in the CSWEP Annual Report.

-The 2021 survey will be sent to all department chairs in early October and the completed survey is due October 29th.
+The 2022 survey will be sent to all department chairs in late September, and the completed survey is due October 21st.
 An example of the survey questionnaire is available:

 For queries about taking the survey, please consult our Frequently Asked Questions.
 Note that the FAQ is a work in progress.
 If you don’t see your question answered, please send an email to email@example.com.